xapp-project/libadapta/doc/adaptive-layouts.md

 </object>
 ```

-`AdwHeaderBar` will automatically provide a back button, manage window controls
+`AdapHeaderBar` will automatically provide a back button, manage window controls
-and display the title from its `AdwNavigationPage`.
+and display the title from its `AdapNavigationPage`.

 ## Overlay Split View

-`AdwOverlaySplitView` shows the sidebar as an overlay above the content when
+`AdapOverlaySplitView` shows the sidebar as an overlay above the content when
 collapsed.
 It's commonly used to implement
 [utility panes](https://developer.gnome.org/hig/patterns/containers/utility-panes.html),
 but can be used with split header bars as well.